FEMR/femr/README.md

 ### Step 4: Configuring IntelliJ

 1. Open IntelliJ IDEA Ultimate.
-Then open the `femr` project with `super-femr` branch checked out.
+Then open the `femr` project with `master` branch checked out.

 2. In IntelliJ IDEA Ultimate and go to `Preferences` -> `Plugins` -> click `Marketplace` -> Then download `Scala` and `Play Framework`.
 Then restart the IDE.